-Ms Diana Ahfeldt Constantinide, a Barrister specializing in human rights based in London, called the UDHR 'humanity's magna carta', but noted that human rights violations have not decreased during the transition to modernity, and only changed character.
-From her experience working with human rights cases, she came to understand that 'we need to be good listeners' to gather evidence and protect people's rights, and she concluded that 'the cornerstone of human rights is placed in how we educate our children.'
+Diana Constantinide, a London-based barrister specializing in human rights, called the UDHR "humanity's Magna Carta," but noted that human rights violations have not decreased during the transition to modernity, but only changed character.
+From her experience working with human rights cases, she came to understand that we need to be good listeners to gather evidence and protect people's rights, and she concluded that "the cornerstone of human rights is placed in how we educate our children."

-Dr Farida Valiullina, a lawyer specializing in Public International Law and Human Rights Law based in Berlin, noted the original idealism and purpose of the UDHR but detailed the weaknesses in its legal implementation.
-Based on lessons learned from WWII, the system of human rights protection in Europe is the strongest in the world, she said, but citizens and legal practitioners are frequently confronted with different binding texts, pointing to the need for better cooperation between the ECHR and national legal systems.
+Dr. Farida Valiullina, a Berlin-based lawyer specializing in public international law and human rights law, noted the original idealism and purpose of the UDHR but detailed the weaknesses in its legal implementation.
+Based on lessons learned from World War II, the system of human rights protection in Europe is the strongest in the world, she said, but citizens and legal practitioners frequently are confronted with different binding texts, pointing to the need for better cooperation between the European Convention of Human Rights and national legal systems.

-Mr. Jacques Marion, Vice-President for UPF Europe and the Middle East, concluded the panel with a speech on "Rights and Responsibilities".
-Quoting Pope Francis's 2014 speech on Europe at the Strasbourg Parliament, in which he spoke on the interdependence between the rights of individuals and their responsibility toward the greater good, he concluded on the need to give spiritual values their proper place in society and restore a proper balance between the "mind" and "body" of society - that is, between its spiritual dimension and its political dimension.
+Jacques Marion, the UPF regional vice president for Europe and the Middle East, concluded the panel with a presentation on "Rights and Responsibilities."
+Quoting Pope Francis' 2014 speech on Europe at the Strasbourg Parliament, in which he spoke on the interdependence between the rights of individuals and their responsibility toward the greater good, he concluded by emphasizing the need to give spiritual values their proper place in society and restore a proper balance between the "mind" and "body" of society - that is, between its spiritual dimension and its political dimension.

-The second panel examined the theme 'Philosophical Basis of Human Rights and Future Perspectives' and was moderated by Mr. Peter Zoehrer, Executive Director of the Forum for Religious Freedom (FOREF Europe).
+The second panel examined the theme "Philosophical Basis of Human Rights and Future Perspectives" and was moderated by Peter Zoehrer, executive director of the Forum for Religious Freedom (FOREF) Europe.

-Dr Aaron Rhodes, the former Executive Director of the International Helsinki Federation for Human Rights, author of a recent book entitled: "The Debasement of Human Rights - how Politics Sabotage the Ideal of Freedom", emphasised the significance of the UDHR but said that the foundational principles of Articles 1&2 had been violated by the list of human rights that followed, specifically by economic and social rights.
-Human rights are rooted in nature, he said.
-Freedom and equality are not the invention of some political order, they are natural to all people.
-Today, however, 70 years after the Declaration, legal discrimination prevents billions of people from enjoying their freedom.
+Dr. Aaron Rhodes, the former executive director of the International Helsinki Federation for Human Rights and author of the recent book The Debasement of Human Rights: How Politics Sabotage the Ideal of Freedom, emphasized the significance of the UDHR but said that the foundational principles of Articles 1 and 2 had been contradicted by the list of human rights that followed, specifically by economic and social rights.
+Human rights are rooted in nature, he said; freedom and equality are not the invention of some political order, they are natural to all people.
+Today, however, 70 years after the Declaration, legal discrimination prevents millions of people from enjoying their freedom.

-Dr Antonio Stango, president of the Italian Federation for Human Rights, praised the 1948 text of UDHR as the self-evident basis of the concept of "universalism", justifying in some cases that other nations or international institutions intervene where a Government is not fulfilling its obligations toward its citizens.
-However, he said, this universalist approach is under threat from regional approaches to human rights - such as "Asian Values" or the "Cairo

-Declaration" - creating a tension between the call for universalism and the defence of 'traditional values' leading to 'cultural relativism'.
+Dr. Antonio Stango, president of the Italian Federation for Human Rights, praised the 1948 text of UDHR as the self-evident basis of the concept of "universalism," justifying in some cases that other nations or international institutions intervene where a government is not fulfilling its obligations toward its citizens.
+However, he said, this universalist approach is under threat from regional approaches to human rights, citing "Asian values" and the "Cairo Declaration."
+Some tension is thus created between the call for universalism and the defense of "traditional values," leading to cultural relativism.